 hypothesis of what it should be to run a multi-tenant cloud, it actually

 has a lot of history behind it.
 And a lot of errors that we made that we fixed,

 and that we have made changes in the software itself.

 Jo Maitland: Going back to Node.js.
-Talk a little bit about how
+Talk a little bit about how the platform as

 a service market is shaping up in your mind.
 VMware has just entered